mike-u/firefox-apple-pay/README.md

 I think this will be possible with the `cloneInto` content to page script function.

 ---
 Added a cloneInto and it works for some sites but not others.
 They might be checking something else within ApplePaySession or the user agent.
-Switching user agent is kinda doing too much to just detect Apple Pay, I think it'd be better to just detect when sites look for ApplePaySession and alert the user then.
+Switching user agent is kinda doing too much to just detect Apple Pay, I think it'd be good enough to just detect when sites look for ApplePaySession and alert the user then.